nebari-dev/nebari/docs/source/dev_guide/minikube.md

 It's also possible to visit `https://github-actions.qhub.dev` in your web browser to select the deployment.

-Since this is a local deployment, hence It's not visible to the internet; `https` certificates isn't signed by [Let's Encrypt](https://letsencrypt.org/).
+Since this is a local deployment, hence it's not visible to the internet; `https` certificates isn't signed by [Let's Encrypt](https://letsencrypt.org/).
 Thus, the certificates is [self-signed by Traefik](https://en.wikipedia.org/wiki/Self-signed_certificate).

 Several browsers makes it difficult to view a self-signed certificate that's not added to the certificate registry.